dnlcrl/AlgorithmsAndDataStructures/README.md

-AlgorithmsAndDataStructures
+AlgorithmsAndDataStructures (CS50)
 =====

-Repo for the class: "Informatica III" part B, plus some additional implementation
+Repo for the class: "Informatica III" part B (CS50), plus some additional implementation